tedpearson/ForecastMetrics/README.md

 - National Weather Service (NWS)
 - VisualCrossing
 - TheGlobalWeather

-#### Future potential sources:
-- None planned at this time, due to not meeting the below criteria (7 day hourly forecast, reasonably priced or free)
+- No other sources planned at this time, due to not meeting the below criteria (7 day hourly forecast, reasonably priced or free)
 - Open an issue if you find a worthy source!